Bill Treacher: EastEnders

 In late 1984, Treacher was the first actor to be cast in the BBC soap opera EastEnders, appearing in the first episode on 19 February 1985, as Arthur Fowler, a role he played for the next eleven years.
 The co-creators, Tony Holland and Julia Smith, had scripted the character with Treacher in mind.
 Treacher said in 2015 that he was initially reluctant to sign up for the show as it meant long hours and a sizeable commute from his family home in Suffolk, but that he relented due to the chance of a steady income.
-He received much critical acclaim for the role, especially for his portrayal of his character's mental decline and subsequent nervous breakdown.
+He received much critical acclaim for the role, especially for his portrayal of Arthur's mental decline and subsequent nervous breakdown.
 The character also endured a succession of misfortunes, which included two short spells in prison, a persistent struggle with unemployment, his daughter Michelle's (Susan Tully) pregnancy at the age of 16, his son Mark's (Todd Carty) diagnosis with HIV, and a midlife crisis where he had an affair with Christine Hewitt (Elizabeth Power) which almost broke up his marriage to Pauline (Wendy Richard).

 By 1995, Treacher had requested to be written out of the series, stating: "By the time I finished, even the sound of the theme music was making me feel ill.
 I felt depressed."
 He also stated in a 2003 BBC documentary interviewing past stars of the show that he felt "compelled" to leave with advancing age.
 He said the stress of a gruelling schedule working long hours on the show was affecting his health and that doctors told him that if he did not leave the job soon and relax, it would kill him.